defold/defold.github.io/foundation.md

 {%- include profile_card.html
 	image="/images/foundation/sara.jpeg"
 	name="Sara Cederberg"
 	bio="Sara is a creative and hands-on solution finder with strong focus on improvement and quality.
 She has solid experience within business analysis and process development, digital product development and Business Intelligence.
-Sara has worked as project manager, product owner and technical director for Defold since 2016.
-She is now working as a product manager at King and she is the chairperson of the Defold Foundation board." email="sara@defold.se"
+Sara has worked as project manager, product owner and director for Defold since 2016.
+She is now working as a producer director at King and she is the chairperson of the Defold Foundation board." email="sara@defold.se"
 -%}